Zara Abid

-Personal life

-Zara Abid was born on 4 April in Lahore, Punjab.
-She grew up and resided in Karachi with her family and completed her schooling at St. Patrick's Girls High School, before graduating with a bachelor's degree and going into show business.

 Modeling career

 As a fashion icon, she was known for her tall height and tanned complexion, which made her stand out in an industry dominated by lighter-skin models.
-According to Abid, when she started modeling, she faced discrimination in being hired, allegedly due to her looks and skin colour.
+According to Zara, when she started modeling, she faced discrimination in being hired, allegedly due to her looks and skin colour.
 However, she stated she worked her way up and received opportunities on the basis of her professional skills and talent.
-She was described as "stunning and utterly unapologetic" about her color.
-According to a makeup artist who worked with her, Abid embodied the "dusky skin colour" of the majority of Pakistani women, and one of her makeup campaigns became a bestseller because it captured that.
+She was described as "stunning and utterly unapologetic" about her complexion.
+According to a makeup artist who worked with her, Zara embodied the "dusky skin colour" of the majority of Pakistani women, and one of her makeup campaigns became a bestseller because it captured that.

 One of her photoshoots by a salon for the magazine Hello Mag in 2019, in which she was styled with a skin tone many shades darker than her own, evoked controversy for allegedly promoting "blackface" and cultural misappropriation, and was perceived by critics as racist.
 Abid had shared the pictures on her personal Instagram account.
 The posts were noted to have received backlash and trolling.
-Abid defended her photoshoot, stating the point was to empower darker-skinned women and send a message on their lack of representation; she also called out the "colourism" that allegedly existed in society, questioning why she was being criticized for adopting a dark profile when in numerous other photoshoots, she had been purposefully presented in lighter tones.
+Abid defended her photoshoot, stating the point was to empower darker-skinned women and send a message about their lack of representation; she also called out the "colourism" that allegedly existed in society, questioning why she was being criticized for adopting a dark profile when in numerous other photoshoots, she had been purposefully presented in lighter tones.

-The designer brands for which she had modeled include Sana Safinaz, Wajahat Mansoor, Annus Abrar, Zaheer Abbas, Deepak and Fahad, Payal Keyal, Alkaram, Gul Ahmed, Kayseria, Dhanak, Rang Ja, Generation, Republic Women's Wear, and Hussain Rehar.
-She appeared in television commercials, such as for Zong 4G.